Aerosol spread during maxillary sinus floor elevation: Piezosurgery vs conventional rotary system. A cadaver study.

 Authors

-Aims Infectious diseases have been always a major concern for world population; therefore, particular attention should be paid on any precautions for prevention of infectious disease transmission.
-The aim of this study was to compare the aerosol spread created by conventional rotating handpiece and piezosurgery during sinus lift procedure.
+Aims.
+Infectious diseases have always been a major concern for the world population; therefore, particular attention should be paid to any precautions for the prevention of infectious disease transmission.
+The aim of this study was to compare the aerosol spread created by conventional rotating handpieces and piezosurgery during sinus lift procedures.

-Results Aerosol spread was significantly higher in piezosurgery group for the first 7 distances (70 cm from the head level), while no significant difference was found in further distances.
+Results.
+Aerosol spread was significantly higher in the piezosurgery group for the first 7 distances (70 cm from the head level), while no significant difference was found at further distances.

-Conclusions The findings of this study suggest that utilizing conventional rotary handpiece instead of piezosurgery for sinus lifting osteotomy may provide benefit in decreasing aerosol spread.
+Conclusions.
+The findings of this study suggest that utilizing a conventional rotary handpiece instead of piezosurgery for sinus lifting osteotomies may decrease aerosol spread.

 Downloads